yasl-lang/YASL-Enhancements/README.md

 - lexographical ordering on strings, using `<`.

 Numbers:
 - allow underscores in numeric literals (these are simply ignored).
+Not allow at start of number or directly after decimal place. e.g. (10_000, 0x_10)

 Lists:
 - method to sort lists in-place